yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 [Download PDF](https://yasirbhutta.github.io/ms-excel/docs/formatting.pdf)

-To access the updated lecture notes, please click on the following link:
+To access the updated handouts, please click on the following link:
 [https://yasirbhutta.github.io/ms-excel/docs/formatting.html](https://yasirbhutta.github.io/ms-excel/docs/formatting.html)

 > **Important:** Keyboard shortcut keys can only be used in Windows, not in Android.